Axisflow/markdown-cgi/README.md

 ---

 ## Features
-- Render markdown file to html style with C on the server side.
+- It can render markdown file to html style with C on the server side.

 ## Environment
 | System | Software | Test |